Anshul-GH/interview_prep/interviewee/interview_questions.md

 ***

 12. What is self in Python?
-- Self keyword in Python is used to identify an instance of the calling class
+- 'self' keyword in Python is used to identify an instance of the calling class
 - Helps in distinguising between the methods and attributes of a class from its local variables
 ***